 We strive to achieve value for money throughout the procurement process, from requirement definition, to formulation of sourcing strategy, contract design, contract management and finally, in disposal of assets, to fulfill our responsibility as prudent stewards of defence resources.

 All public officers are governed by a clear code of conduct and discipline which prohibits any conflict of interest between the officers’ public duties and their activities outside these official duties.

 In any procurement, any officer who is vested with the power to be an approving authority is required to declare any potential conflict of interest and, if necessary, recuse himself or herself from the procurement process.

-Operating under Singapore’s anti-corruption framework, MINDEF, the SAF and DSTA adopt a zero tolerance policy towards bribery and corruption.
+Operating under Singapore’s anti-corruption framework, DSTA also adopts a zero-tolerance policy towards bribery and corruption.
 All suspected cases of bribery or corruption will be referred to the CPIB for investigation.
-Servicemen and staff who have been convicted of bribery or corruption will be discharged from service in addition to facing punishment meted out by the courts.
+Staff who have been convicted of bribery or corruption will be discharged from service in addition to facing punishment meted out by the courts.

 Personnel in positions to influence contract awards are regularly rotated after reasonable timeframes and subjected to security vetting.
 All personnel have to declare their financial status annually in accordance with Government policy.

-Suppliers and persons that are involved in corruption cases will also be debarred from any new tenders or contracts with the entire Government and will be fined, jailed or both.
+Suppliers and persons that are convicted in corruption cases in connection with a Government agency or contract will also be debarred from any new tenders or contracts with the entire Government and will be fined, jailed or both.
 The Government also has zero tolerance for bid rigging, collusion and other anti-competitive behaviour and practices.
-Suppliers that engage in such practices will be barred from participation in Government tenders.
+Suppliers that rigged bids in connection with a Government tender and are found to have infringed the Competition Act will be barred from participation in Government tenders.

 Read more on: